yankailab/OpenKAI/html/console/editor/SCHEMA.md

 }
 ```

 A dependency means the owning instance looks up another module by name.
 It is stored as the ordinary instance-name string in the exported config.
-The graph draws an arrow from the dependent instance to its provider (dependency socket to provider port).
+The graph draws an arrow from the provider to the dependent instance that retains its pointer (provider port to dependency socket).
 Compatible providers include `targetClass` and derived classes according to the catalog's inheritance tree.

 `multiple: true` means the value at `path` is an array of module-name strings, such as `_Console.vBASE` or `_Mavlink.vRoutings`.
 A path containing a wildcard represents repeated fields; `multiple` still describes **each terminal value**, not the container: